FirstPickHQ/FirstPickHQ.github.io/README.md

 # [First Pick](https://firstpick.io)

-First Pick matches employers with the world's best headhunters, making it easy to find the right recruiter for your search.
-Read more on how it works [here](https://firstpick.io/employers).
+First Pick is a full-service executive search firm that uses modern technology to give startups an experience that is fast, transparent, and price-predictable.
+Read more about it [here](https://firstpick.io/).

 ## Copyright